 Choosing Between an LLC, S Corp, and Other Business Structures

-Before opening the doors to your private practice, you must decide on the business structure that best fits your needs.
-This must happen prior to registering for a business license or permit and impacts both small and large scale business decisions.
+Before opening your private practice, decide on the business structure that best fits your needs.
+This must happen before registering for a business license or permit and impacts both small and large-scale business decisions.

 An S corp, another option open to therapists, also operates like an LLC in that the business profits and losses remain separate from the owner or owners.